Wednesday, November 23, 2022

 * Jason Giambi and

 * Gary Sheffield.
 Neither helped the Yankees win a World Series.
-Giambi only helped the Yankees win one Pennant, they lost the World Series, and he was hardly among the team's most consequential players.
+Giambi only helped the Yankees win one Pennant, they lost the World Series, to another cheating team no less, and he was hardly among the team's most consequential players.

 * Andy Pettitte.
 He used, one time, to come back from an injury.
 That's hardly the same as gaining an unfair advantage.
 And the Yankees didn't win the Pennant that season, so they didn't benefit from it.